peterampazzo/dtu-02805-website/src/content/how-do-artist-collaborate-2.md

 Which indicates that indeed these genres will tend to have a lower number of collaborations.

-As an extension to the question of whether or not the level of collaboration and genre are intertwined it is interesting to analyse if collaborations happen within the same genre or between genres?
+As an extension to the question of whether or not the level of collaboration and genre are intertwined it is interesting to analyse if collaborations happen internatilly within the same genre or between genres?